flowtsohg/mdx-m3-viewer/examples/README.md

-Thanks to Frank from the HiveWorkshop for the test model and texture!
+Thanks to Frank from the HiveWorkshop for the test MDX model and BLP texture!